- Products & Solutions

 Once in the body, hexavalent chromium typically targets certain organs.
-Respiratory tract (Inhalation damage to mucous membranes), perforation of septum (tissue between the nostrils of nose), lungs, eyes, skin, liver and kidneys are some examples.
+Respiratory tract (due to inhalation damage to mucous membranes), perforation of the septum (the tissue between the nostrils of the nose), lungs, eyes, skin, liver, and kidneys are some examples.

 If a company has determined that it could be potentially producing hexavalent chromium, it is required to do the following:

 The frequency of air sampling a company must do depends on what level of hexavalent chromium was discovered in the facility.
 If the area is tested above the PEL of 5.0 µg/m3, testing has to be done every three months.
 If the area is above the action level (AL) of 2.5 µg/m3 but below the PEL, then a company is only required to do air sampling every six months.
 If the area is below the action level, the company is required to take an initial baseline, and then it is left up to the facility hygienists to decide on a sampling frequency.
 Sampling yearly is a typical strategy in this case.

 Medical monitoring of all employees is required in facilities that test above the AL of 2.5 µg/m3.
 The standard on hexavalent chromium requires medical surveillance but leaves the selection of the specific tests to the physician or other licensed healthcare professional (PLHCP.)
 This may be an on-site company nurse or the employee may need to go to his own health care provider for tests.

 Some of the things that a company could do include:

 Once an exam is completed, a written summary should be provided to the employee within two weeks and kept on file at the company by the industrial hygienist.